 - ¶ 33 In summary, the trial court did not err in denying Ponto's request to amend her complaint to add the City as a defendant. - ¶ 34 2.
-Section 2-1117 of the Code (Joint Liability Statute) and the Contribution Act - ¶ 35 Next, Ponto (joined by Levan) argues that, under section 2-1117 if the Code (the joint liability statute) and the Contribution Act, the City is jointly and severally liable for the entire damages award and the trial court erred in finding otherwise.
+Section 2-1117 of the Code (Joint Liability Statute) and the Contribution Act - Next, Ponto (joined by Levan) argues that, under section 2-1117 if the Code (the joint liability statute) and the Contribution Act, the City is jointly and severally liable for the entire damages award and the trial court erred in finding otherwise.
 The City responds that, because Ponto did not sue it, she has no judgment against it and no right to directly recover from it, regardless of its ostensible joint and several liability.
 The City maintains that the trial court did not err in finding that, unless and until Levan pays more than 65% of the verdict to Ponto, the City owes nothing.
 For the following reasons, we conclude that the trial court did not err. - ¶ 36 The issues presented in this portion of the appeal involve questions of statutory interpretation.
 The interpretation of a statute presents a question of law subject to de novo review.
 Unzicker v.
 Kraft Food Ingredients Corp., 203 Ill.
 2d 64, 74 (2002). - ¶ 37 We first review the relevant statutes.
 Section 2-1117 of the Code (735 ILCS 5/2-1117 (West 2008)), which addresses joint liability, modified (to a certain extent) the common-law rule of joint and several liability.
 Unzicker, 203 Ill.
 2d at 70.
 Under the common law, a plaintiff could recover compensation from any responsible defendant for the full amount of his or her injury.
 Id.
 Section 2-1117, however, provides:

 "Except as provided in Section 2-1118, in actions on account of bodily injury or death or physical damage to property, based on negligence, or product liability based on strict tort liability, all defendants found liable are jointly and severally liable for plaintiff's past and future medical and medically related expenses.
-Any defendant whose fault, as determined by the trier of fact, is less than 25% of the total fault attributable to the plaintiff's employer, shall be severally liable for all other damages.
-Any defendant whose fault, as determined by the trier of fact, is 25% or greater of the total fault attributable to the plaintiff's employer, shall be severally liable for all other damages.
-Any defendant whose fault, as determined by the trier of fact, is 25% or greater of the total fault attributable to the plaintiff, the defendants sued by the plaintiff, and any third party defendant of fact, is 25% or greater of the total fault attributable to the plaintiff's employer, shall be severally liable for all other damages.
-Any defendant whose fault, as determined by the trier of fact, is 25% or greater of the total fault attributable to the plaintiff's employer, shall be jointly and severally liable for all other damages."
+Any defendant whose fault, as determined by the trier of fact, is less than 25% of the total fault attributable to the plaintiff, the defendants sued by the plaintiff, and any third party defendant except the plaintiff's employer, shall be severally liable for all other damages.
+Any defendant whose fault, as determined by the trier of fact, is 25% or greater of the total fault attributable to the plaintiff, the defendants sued by the plaintiff, and any third party defendants except the plaintiff's employer, shall be jointly and severally liable for all other damages."
 (Emphases added.)
 735 ILCS 5/2-1117 (West 2008).